Liat Towers: Description

 The stores in the tower range from 400 to 5500 sqft in floor area.
-Some tenant retailers include Massimo Dutti, Zara and Hermes.
+Some tenant retailers include Massimo Dutti, Zara, Hermes, and famed luxury watch brand Audemars Piguet.
+Zara closed down the outlet in June 2022 and was replaced by Castlery which was relocated from Delta House in 2015 - 2018 and Jit Poh Building from 2019 to September 2022.
 It has a car park, and is in the middle of the prestigious Orchard shopping district of Singapore.

 The tower is also close by to other retail and service buildings in the city, such as several hotels, the most prominent example being the Mandarin Orchard Singapore, along with several well-known malls such as Ngee Ann City, Wisma Atria, ION Orchard and Hilton Singapore.
 Some of the restaurants in Liat Towers include Shake Shack, which occupies the same spot where Singapore's first McDonald's once stood.